 - Disciplinary responses for alcohol policy violations are presented in detail in the Disciplinary Consequences Guidelines.

-The College is committed to preventing alcohol abuse and the unlawful possession, use, and distribution of alcoholic beverages.
+The University is committed to preventing alcohol abuse and the unlawful possession, use, and distribution of alcoholic beverages.
 In compliance with the Drug Free Schools and Communities Act of 1989 (Public Law 101-226), information concerning applicable laws and consequences pertaining to the unlawful possession, use, and distribution of illicit drugs and alcohol is made available each year.
-Augustana’s annual safety and security report contains an overview of the College’s policies and program, a summary of state and federal laws, and consequences that may be imposed for illegal conduct.
+Augustana’s annual safety and security report contains an overview of the University’s policies and program, a summary of state and federal laws, and consequences that may be imposed for illegal conduct.
 A copy of this publication is distributed by the Dean of Students Office and Department of Campus Safety.